Mindfulness Activities For Kids: Helpful Ways to Focus and Feel Calm

 What do you see in the sky?
 Look out the window or go outside and lay on the grass.

-Use your eyes to notice the colors in the sky and the puffs of clouds.
+Use your eyes to notice the sky’s colors and the clouds’ puffs.
 Do the shapes of the clouds remind you of anything?
 A cuddly cat or piles of poop?
 Get creative with your imagination!

-Try this mindfulness activity at different times of day.
-Have you noticed the pink, purple, and orange colors that show up at sunrise and sunset?
+Try this relaxing mindfulness activity at different times of the day.
+Have you noticed the pink, purple, and orange colors at sunrise and sunset?

-If you aren’t able to go outside, what sounds do you notice at home?
+If you can’t go outside, what sounds do you notice at home?
 Do you hear the hum of the heater, fan, or air conditioner?
 Can you hear the soft tick of a clock?

 Walk around and see how many things of each color you can see.
 Go through the colors of the rainbow in order: red, orange, yellow, green, blue, and purple.